Juan-Abellan/Real-Estate-Estimator-Advanced/README.md

-## A real statistical estimator
+# Real-Estate-Estimator-Advanced

+## Background & Objectives
+You will learn how to **approximate** solutions of a linear algebra problem that has no deterministic solution, in order to implement your first statistical estimator of real estate prices by hand!

+## Data
 We now have access to a database of 1000 flats!
 We can't solve the system of linear equation like we did in the previous challenge because our matrix is not square this time!

-You will learn how to **approximate** solutions of a linear algebra problem that has no deterministic solution, in order to implement your first statistical estimator of real estate prices by hand!

-Launch `jupyter notebook` in your terminal then open the `real_estate_advanced_estimator.ipynb` notebook.
+## Tools
+For this challenge, we will work with Jupyter Notebook and some Python libraries such as numpy.